 The Ready Store also has a product called the Ultimate Freeze-Dried Vegetable Supply which is also referred to as the Ultimate Year Supply of Freeze-Dried Veggies.
 This twelve month supply of vegetarian freeze dried food lasts up to thirty years and comes in thirty easily stackable #10 cans.
 So if you are concerned about what your family is going to do if a disaster or crisis ever strikes, then The Ready Store’s Ultimate Year Supply of Freeze-Dried Veggies is a wonderful way to erase those worries about not being prepared.
 This particular food is also wonderful for vegetarian camping food or backpacking meals.

 The food guide pyramid issued by the FDA suggests that each person should have two and a half cups of veggies daily, but after natural disasters good food can be difficult to procure.
 The freeze-drying process that the Ready Store's own brand called Saratoga Farms utilizes on their veggies captures all the vitamins and nutrients so you can be assured of a healthy eating experience.
 And because of the fantastic variety and taste of this supply of freeze-dried veggies, keeping healthy is easy!
 All you need to do is to add a little water and the peas, onions, broccoli, and other vegetables rapidly come to life with their fresh taste and crisp texture.
 You can also use them in your favorite recipes for even more flavor and nutrition.

-Seacoast Family Food Pantry opening new home - Seacoastonline.com
+Seacoast Family Food Pantry shows off its new digs - News . - Seacoastonline.com